Tomasdfgh/DeepCapture_Studio/README.md

 5. **Display what the Model sees:** When the model has begin to infer data, you have the option to display what the model is seeing.

    ![image](https://github.com/Tomasdfgh/DeepCapture_Studio/assets/86145397/7de99391-005c-4033-ad87-7954952d32bf)
-    After I have loaded up an age detection model that I have built using AutoConvNet, and the model has started inferring data, I can click on display image to see waht the model is seeing as the image that it is passing in to get my age.
+    After I have loaded up an age detection model that I have built using AutoConvNet, and the model has started inferring data, I can click on display image to see what the model is seeing as the image that it is passing in to get my age.

 ## Target Audience:
 DeepCapture Studio is ideal for developers, researchers, and enthusiasts looking to experiment with computer vision models in a practical, real-world setting.
 Whether you're exploring image classification or regression, DeepCapture Studio provides a user-friendly platform for seamless integration and immediate results.